by Neil Ducoff

 Neil Ducoff is the founder and CEO of Strategies, a business training and coaching company specializing in the salon and spa industry.
-During his 38 years as a business trainer, coach, keynote speaker and author, Ducoff has gained respect as the guru of team-based compensation.
-Ducoff is the author of Fast Forward, the definitive business resource book for salons and spas.
-You can order a signed copy of his new book, No-Compromise Leadership, at www.strategies.com.
-Email Neil at email@example.com.
+During his 38 years as a business trainer, coach, keynote speaker and author, Neil has gained respect as the guru of team-based compensation.
+Neil is the author of Fast Forward, the definitive business resource book for salons and spas.
+Neil’s new book, No-Compromise Leadership, will be published by DC Press and available at book stores this December.
+For more information, go to www.strategies.com.
+You can e-mail Neil at firstname.lastname@example.org.